 * Episode 1 (this one) - hardware setup required in order to run the software.

-* Episode 2 - Install Arduino classes required and test the NB IoT network states BG96 detection (ACTIVE, IDLE and PSM) and raw UDP data transsmision.
+* Episode 2 - software setup required to run the NB IoT tests.
+Test the NB IoT network states BG96 detection (ACTIVE, IDLE and PSM) and raw UDP data transsmision.

 * Episode 3 - BG96 force disable PSM mode (BG96 used in permanent ACTIVE/IDLE mode - soon available.